shovel-org/GithubActions/README.md

                 1. There is PR already
                     1. The newest one is selected
                     1. Description of this PR is updated with closing directive for created issue
-                    1. Comment to issue is posted with reference to PR
+                    1. Comment to the issue is posted with reference to PR
                     1. Label `duplicate` added
                 1. If none
                     1. New branch `<manifest>-hash-fix-<random>` is created
                     1. Changes are commited
                     1. New PR is created from this branch
-            1. Labels `hash-fix-needed`, `verified` are added
+            1. Labels `hash-fix-needed`, `verified` are added to the issue
         1. No problem
-            1. Comment on issue is posted about hashes being right and possible causes
+            1. Comment on issue is posted about hashes being right with list of possible causes
             1. Label `hash-fix-needed` is removed
             1. Issue is closed
         1. Binary error